Car costs

-Itemized average total costs for the average American driver to own and operate an automobile.
-This yearly value, around US$6650, corresponds, according to AAA, to a small sedan.
+Mean monthly cost of an automobile in the United States, according to a 2016 poll.
+The American Automobile Association estimates the monthly cost of a sedan as US$ as of 2015.

 A car's internal costs are all the costs consumers pay to own and operate a car.
 Normally these expenditures are divided into fixed or standing costs and variable or running costs.
 Fixed costs are those which do not depend on the distance traveled by the vehicle and which the owner must pay to keep the vehicle ready for use on the road, like insurance or road taxes.
 Variable or running costs are those that depend on the use of the car, like fuel or tolls.

 Compared to other popular modes of passenger transportation, especially buses or trains, the car has a relatively high cost per passenger-distance traveled.
 For the average car owner, depreciation constitutes about half the cost of running a car.
 The typical motorist underestimates this fixed cost by a significant margin.

 The IRS considers that the average US automobile has a total cost of US$0.58/mile, around €0.32/km.
 According to the American Automobile Association, the average driver of the average sedan spends totally approximately US$8,700 per year, or US$720 per month, to own and operate their vehicle.

 Fixed costs

 Car acquisition

+US vehicle purchase prices surged during the COVID-19 pandemic, but then stabilized somewhat.

 The car itself has a cost.
 The cost can be reduced by buying a reused car.
 But the reused car may have hidden defects, hidden problems, or be about to be out of norms.
 It is the most shallow and most immediate cost.
 But it can be delayed under a loan scheme.